-A graphic organizer, called "Organizing and Evaluating the Evidence," is provided by SHEG in addition to the document set to help students collect information to use in the culminating task.
-The graphic organizer prompts students to articulate the claim made in each document, to identify the pieces of evidence used to support the claim, and whether or not the student finds the evidence convincing.
+A student handout, called "Guiding Questions," is provided by SHEG in addition to the document set to help students collect information to use in the culminating task.
+The handout prompts students to identify the most relevant information in each document and to compare the information in each document with the others.

-Identify claims and evidence supporting an argument in multiple documents about the same topic.
+Identify relevant information and evidence supporting a historical representation of an event in multiple documents about the same topic.